mui/mui-x/docs/data/charts/getting-started/getting-started.md

 ## Rendering Charts

-A Chart can be rendered as a single, self-contained component, or it can be composed of multiple subcomponents.
+MUI X Charts can be rendered as _closed_ (self-contained) or _open_ (composable) components.
-The self-contained components are simpler to get started with, and are recommended for most common use cases.
+[Closed components](#closed-charts) are simpler to get started with and are recommended for most common use cases; more advanced use cases (such as combining Bar and Line Charts on a single plot) require custom composition with [open components](#open-charts).

-### Self-contained Charts
+### Closed Charts

-Self-contained Chart components are suffixed with "Chart", for example `<BarChart />`, `<LineChart />`.
+Closed Chart components are self-contained, meaning all of the necessary subcomponents are abstracted away inside of a single React component (such as `<BarChart />` or `<LineChart />`).

 These components require a `series` prop describing the data to render, as well as a numerical value (in pixels) for the `height` prop.
 The `width` prop is optional; if no value is provided, the Charts expand to fill the available space.

 {{"demo": "SimpleCharts.js"}}

-### Composed Charts
+### Open Charts

-To create more a complex Chart—such as a combined Line and Bar Chart—you can compose the subcomponents inside of a Chart Container wrapper.
+Open Chart components require composition of the necessary subcomponents inside of a Chart Container wrapper.
-Options include:
+Subcomponents include:

 - Axis components – to define the X and Y axes
 - Plot components – to create Bars, Lines, or any other Chart type